nightillusions/recruitee-jobs/readme.txt

 == Screenshots ==

+1. Easily place the shortcode anywhere on you site
-1. Easily display all public jobs from your Recruitee
+2. Easily display all public jobs from your Recruitee

 == Changelog ==